Leroymilo/FurnitureFramework/doc/Furniture.md

 ```
 will add your Furniture to Robin's Shop.
 Here's the list of [vanilla Shop IDs](https://stardewvalleywiki.com/Modding:Shops#Vanilla_shop_IDs) on the wiki.
 It's also possible to add your Furniture to shops and catalogues from other mods, you just need to make sure to get the exact Shop ID from it.

-When used in combination to the "Shop Id" field, you can create a custom Catalogue for your custom Furniture.
+When used in combination to the `Shop Id` field, you can create a custom Catalogue for your custom Furniture.

 The token `[[ModID]]` can be used in this field.

 ### Shop Id

-The Shop ID of the Shop the game should open when right-clicking on the Furniture, it's a string that defaults to `null` (no Shop attached).
+The Shop ID of the Shop the game should open when right-clicking on the Furniture, it's a string.
 You can attach one of the [vanilla Shops](https://stardewvalleywiki.com/Modding:Shops#Vanilla_shop_IDs), or your own Shop.
 Be carefull, some shops have some weird quirks when their owner is not around.
 By default, if the Shop ID given doesn't match any existing shop, a default shop similar to the vanilla Furniture Catalogue (no owner) will be created.
+Those default catalogues are compatible with [Happy Home Designer](https://www.nexusmods.com/stardewvalley/mods/19675) (they will open as a HHD menu) and with [SpaceCore](https://www.nexusmods.com/stardewvalley/mods/1348) (they will have the tabs of the Vanilla Furniture Catalogue).
-You can then use the same Shop ID in the "Shows in Shops" field of other Furniture you created to add them to this new Catalogue.
+You can then use the same Shop ID in the `Shows in Shops` field of other Furniture you created to add them to this new Catalogue.
 All Furniture in the Example Pack are put in a custom catalogue also defined in it.

 If you want to add more rules to your custom Catalogue (multipliers, prices, owners, ...), you'll need to define it in another mod using Content Patcher, see how to make a [Mixed Content Pack](Author.md#content-patcher-integration).
+If you define it with Content Patcher with priority "Default" or earlier, it will override all the default behaviors (all items are free, compatibility with HHD and SpaceCore), but you can define it again yourself.
+If you want to keep this default behavior, simply use a patch priority of "Late".

 Note: the Shop ID is raw, your mod's UniqueID will not be prepended to it, so make sure it's unique (you can manually add your mod's ID to it by using `[[ModID]]` for example).